High Court upholds Tk10cr fine, ban on ex-MD of Banco Finance

 "The court upheld the BSEC verdict against him while releasing his family members from the penalty due to insufficient reasons provided for their involvement," he said.

-Speaking to The Business Standard, Hamdul Islam said, "I want to decide in this regard after a discussion with my lawyer."
+Speaking to The Business Standard, Hamdul Islam said he would decide on appeal after a discussion with his lawyer.

 According to BSEC sources, Hamdul Islam took advantage of several companies where he served as the issue manager, holding pre-IPO shares under the names of his relatives and wife.
 He also failed to cooperate with an enquiry committee formed by the commission.